 The CAN-SPAM Act of 2003 regulates email senders in the U.S. sending “any electronic mail message, the primary purpose of which is the commercial advertisement or promotion of a commercial product or service.”
-You can read more details on the FTC site.
+You can read more details on the official Federal Trade Commission website.

 - Don’t use false or misleading header information (ie, “From”, “To” and “Reply-To”)

 - Don’t use deceptive subject lines

 - Tell recipients where you’re located (ie, physical address)